Project Gigabit – Change through Regulatory Compliance

 Defining a Regulatory Change Management Strategy & Process – The Perform Way

-Having supported network operators in the telecom space, we have the know-how and can provide support in the following areas:
+Having supported network operators in the telecom space, we have the know-how and provide best-practice support by applying the three phases of the Perform project lifecycle:

 Let’s remove ambiguity and create clarity around what opportunities Project Gigabit may have for you.